Life INTERRUPTED

 Emergence

-In the Middle of it All
+In Middle of It All

 24” x 24”